orangeandbronze/main-website/blogs/_posts/2009-04-08-enter-agile.md

 So what does it take for you to go Agile?
 It’s just knowing your business rules, being able to communicate them to the developers, willingness to answer questions and sit with them to select the features that will have priority, and give feedback as to whether the features are working as needed or need to be changed.

 Go Agile.
-It means better-made software, less stress, and more satisfaction. … and no hot electric pink backgrounds..
+It means better-made software, less stress, and more satisfaction. … and no hot electric pink backgrounds.